-Salma Clark previously worked for Herb Chamber BMW of Boston and has been to Thailand three times.
+Salma Clark previously worked as the HR and payroll coordinator for Herb Chambers BMW of Boston.
+She holds an MBA from Assumption College in Worcester, Massachusetts.
+She has been to Thailand three times.

 Kathy Chen is responsible for purchasing supplies and equipment and performing accounting tasks such as preparing monthly journal entries, completing monthly prepaid expenses, payroll, and deferred reconciliations here at IPI.
 She has worked at IPI for two years, and loves that she can learn about procurement, accounting and the Institute.

-Elizabeth Gavin earned her BS in global biology from Georgetown University, in Washington DC, where she worked in the Schlegel Lab repurposing currently FDA-approved drugs (such as artesunate for malaria) to improve cervical cancer treatments.
+Elizabeth Gavin earned her bachelor’s in global biology from Georgetown University, in Washington D.C., where she worked in the Schlegel Lab repurposing FDA-approved drugs (such as artesunate for malaria) to improve cervical cancer treatments.
 She also worked in the Umemori Lab at Boston Children’s Hospital, studying the effects of particular biomolecules in the brain.
 Prior to IPI and during the pandemic, Eliza worked as a medical assistant in family medicine at Harvard Vanguard Medical Associates.
-Elizabeth has flown on an airplane over 2,000 times.
+A fun fact: Eliza has flown on an airplane over 2,000 times.

-Nick Hollmer is from Clifton Park, NY, and recently graduated from Syracuse University with a BS in Biology.
+Nick Hollmer is from Clifton Park, New York, and recently graduated from Syracuse University with a bachelor’s degree in biology.
 He spent his undergraduate research experience studying transcriptional targets of drug resistance pathways in yeast.
 If Nick were a car, he would be a Bugatti and he loves that everyone at IPI is willing to help out if he ever has questions.

 Halle Marchese is a science writer from Florida, where she covered research in fields ranging from ichthyology to information science.
 Now, she writes about the science and scientists that fuel IPI’s mission.
 She once hitchhiked 100 miles in Alaska to get to Denali National Park – and made it alive!
 Her favorite thing about IPI is that everyone is here for a purpose.

-Before joining IPI, Amita Patel worked for Foundation Medicine Inc as a molecular technologist III, where she performed molecular testing to identify cancer care for targeted cancer treatment.
-She also worked at Boston Children’s Hospital as a medical technologist III, performing laboratory testing.
-Something fun to know about Amita: if she were a car, she’d be Toyota Rav 4: strong, capable and ready for an adventure!
+Before joining IPI, Amita Patel worked for Foundation Medicine Inc as a molecular technologist III, performing molecular testing to identify cancer care for targeted cancer treatment.
+She previously worked as a medical technologist and performed laboratory testing at Boston Children’s Hospital.
+Something fun to know about Amita: if she were a car, she’d be Toyota Rav 4 — strong, capable and ready for an adventure!

 Senior Research Associate

-Roushu Zhang joined IPI after earning BS degrees from the Sichuan University in China and the University of New Mexico, as well as a PhD from the University of Maryland.
-She focused on biochemistry and glycobiology and is currently working on antibody production.
+Roushu Zhang joined IPI after earning bachelor’s degrees from Sichuan University in China and the University of New Mexico, as well as a Ph.D. from the University of Maryland.
+Her research focused on biochemistry and glycobiology, and she is currently working on antibody production.
 Roushu has an additional bone in her ankle, making the total number of bones in her body to be 207!

-Before joining IPI, Haisun Zhu was a principal scientist at Novo Nordisk research center in China, where he developed antibodies and biologics to treat hemophilia and diabetes.
+Before joining IPI, Haisun Zhu was a principal scientist at Novo Nordisk Research Center in China, where he developed antibodies and biologics to treat hemophilia and diabetes.
 One antibody he discovered is currently in clinical trials.
-A fun fact: Haisun once put together a 6000-piece jigsaw puzzle in three months, which covered his entire living room floor.
+A fun fact: Haisun once put together a 6,000-piece jigsaw puzzle in three months — it covered his entire living room floor.